-This topic describes how to create an Alibaba Cloud Container Service for Kubernetes (ACK) cluster that supports sandboxed containers in the ACK console.
+This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-- Kubernetes clusters support only Virtual Private Cloud (VPC) networks.
+- ACK clusters support only Virtual Private Cloud (VPC) networks.

 - Each account can consume only a limited amount of computing resources.
 You fail to

 create clusters if you do not have sufficient computing resources.
-Before you create
+When you create

 clusters, make sure that you have sufficient resources.
 To increase the quota of computing